Generalized Linear Spectral Statistics of High-dimensional Sample Covariance Matrices and Its Applications: Asymptotic Results for GLSS

 In random matrix theory, the Stieltjes transform is a fundamental function, which is formally defined in Definition \ref{def}. \begin{definition} For any function $G$ with bounded variation on the real line, its Stieltjes transform is defined by

 \end{definition} It has been demonstrated that a bijective correspondence exists between $G$ and its Stieltjes transform $m_G(z)$ when $G$ is a proper distribution function (see Theorem B.8 in \citep{Bai:2010}).
-Recalling the definition of $\bm{S}_n$ in \eqref{xh1}, an elementary limit theorem concerning the eigenvalues of $\bm{S}_n$ is focused on its empirical spectral distribution $F^{\bm{S}_n}$.
-To be more specific,
+Recalling the definition of $\bm{S}_n$ in \eqref{xh1}, an elementary limit theorem concerning the eigenvalues of $\bm{S}_n$ focuses on its empirical spectral distribution $F^{\bm{S}_n}$, which is defined as